 Now you just need to wait for approval.

-Once your Arizona LLC is approved you’ll receive an email notification and be able to download the following 2 documents:
+Once your Arizona LLC is approved you’ll receive an email notification and be able to download the following two documents:

-- Approval Letter (which includes instructions on the publication requirements)
+- Approval Letter (which includes instructions on the newspaper publication requirement)

-Once you file your Articles of Organization and it is approved by the AZCC, you can then proceed to the next lesson: Arizona LLC Operating Agreement.
+Once you file your Articles of Organization and it is approved by the AZCC, you can draft your Arizona LLC Operating Agreement.

 Arizona Corporation Commission (AZCC)